-The Apple Watch's battery life, whether it be Series 1 or Series 1, was significantly improved for a lot of users by watchOS 3.1.
+The Apple Watch's battery life, whether it be Series 1 or Series 2, was significantly improved for a lot of users by watchOS 3.1 and should hopefully get better with watchOS 4 too.
 But it still requires nightly charging, and if you happen to forget to charge it you'll be frustrated the next day when it struggles to make it to lunch.

 Essential reading: Best Apple Watch apps

-If you're struggling to keep your Apple Watch alive all day, then try some of these suggestions:
+So if you're struggling to keep your Apple Watch alive all day, read on for our suggestions.

 1. Disable Wake on Wrist Raise